A predictive safety filter for learning-based control of constrained nonlinear dynamical systems: Predictive safety filter

 Assume that \eqref{eq:MPSF_nominal_opt} was feasible at time $k-1$ with corresponding optimal input sequence $\{\mUpredOpt_{i|k-1,N}\}$.
 Application of $u(k-1) = \mUpredOpt_{0|k-1,N}$ results in a safe state $x(k)$ as depicted in Figure~\ref{fig:model_predictive_safety} (left), because $(x(k-1), u(k-1))\in\ZZ_c$ by \eqref{eq:MPSF_nominal_opt_uncertainty_constraints} and therefore $x(k) = f(x(k-1), u(k-1);\bar \theta)\in\XX$ by \eqref{eq:MPSF_nominal_opt_state_constraints}.
 At the next time step $k$, if \eqref{eq:MPSF_nominal_opt} is not feasible, we can still solve \eqref{eq:MPSF_nominal_opt} with a reduced planning horizon $N-1$.
 This can be easily verified by noting that $\mUpred_{i|k} = \mUpredOpt_{i+1|k-1}$ for $i\in\mIntInt{0}{N-2}$, i.e. the tail of the previously computed feasible trajectory from time step $k-1$, is a feasible solution as depicted by the brown trajectory in Figure~\ref{fig:model_predictive_safety} (left).
 Feasibility of \eqref{eq:MPSF_nominal_opt} for a reduced horizon again directly provides $x(k)\in\XX$, $u(k)\in\UU$.

-The same holds true in case that $j<N$ steps were consecutively infeasible for planning horizon $N$, i.e. \eqref{eq:MPSF_nominal_opt} will then be feasible with horizon $N-j$ until we reach the safe terminal set.
+The same holds true in the case that $j<N$ steps were consecutively infeasible for planning horizon $N$, i.e. \eqref{eq:MPSF_nominal_opt} will then be feasible with horizon $N-j$ until we reach the safe terminal set.
 This shortening of the horizon is implemented in lines 6-7 of Algorithm 1.
 If the horizon length reaches $0$, the state is in the terminal set and $\pi_\mSafe^t$ can be applied to ensure $x(k)\in\XX$, $u(k)\in\UU$ (line 9).
-Note again that if \eqref{eq:MPSF_nominal_opt} is feasible at time $k$ (line 3-4), $\mUpredOpt_{0|k}$ can be applied, which ideally results in $u_\LL(k)$ (i.e. objective \eqref{eq:MPSF_nominal_opt_cost} is zero) as shown in Figure~\ref{fig:model_predictive_safety} (left) together with the optimal backup plan in green.
+Note again that if \eqref{eq:MPSF_nominal_opt} is feasible at time $k$ (line 3-4), $\mUpredOpt_{0|k,N}$ can be applied, which ideally results in $u_\LL(k)$ (i.e. objective \eqref{eq:MPSF_nominal_opt_cost} is zero) as shown in Figure~\ref{fig:model_predictive_safety} (left) together with the optimal backup plan in green.
 Algorithm 1 therefore ensures constraint satisfaction at all time steps, realizing a predictive safety filter in a receding horizon fashion with varying prediction length.
 The next section will extend the previously introduced basic concept of the predictive safety filter to consider a data-driven approximate system belief, represented by \eqref{eq:general_nonlinear_system}, \eqref{eq:dynamics_model}, subject to probabilistic constraint satisfaction \eqref{eq:chance_constraints}.